pgillet/spark-article/01-prerequisites.md

+# Prerequisites

-# Service Account for Driver Pods
+## Service Account for Driver Pods

 **Remember, Spark applications run as independent sets of processes on a cluster, coordinated by the `SparkContext` object in your main program, called the `driver`.
 Once connected, the SparkContext acquires `executors` on nodes in the